-The universities and colleges in Pittsburgh PA reflect the new renaissance of the city, one of technology, medicine and the arts!
+These Pittsburgh universities reflect the new renaissance of western PA, one of technology, medicine and the arts!
 Pittsburgh’s old reputation as a steel town is fading, but the gritty character of the town is still part of the culture as well.
-Pittsburgh is well known for its world-class universities and top colleges, and its range of options involving size, location and diversity.
-Below is an overview of the institutions in the western Pennsylvania area for your consideration…
+Western Pennsylvania is well known for its world-class universities and top colleges, and its range of options involving size, location and diversity.
+Below is an overview of the institutions in the Pittsburgh area for your consideration…

 Art Institute of Pittsburgh